V-Ray for 3ds Max → V-Ray for Cinema 4D — Keep Every Material

 Frequently Asked Questions

-For native V-Ray materials, yes — VRay for C4D must be installed.
-Without it, MAX2C4D automatically converts V-Ray materials to their closest Corona equivalents (if Corona for C4D is installed) or falls back to C4D Standard/Physical materials.
+For native V-Ray materials in Cinema 4D, yes — V-Ray for Cinema 4D must be installed.
+Without it, MAX2C4D automatically converts V-Ray materials to their closest Corona equivalents (if Corona for Cinema 4D is installed) or falls back to C4D Standard/Physical materials.
+The renderer dropdown in the importer dialog lets you force a specific pipeline.

 Get MAX2C4D — $99